red-data-tools/red_amber/README.md

 gem 'red-arrow-numo-narray'    # Optional, recommended if you use inputs from Numo::NArray
 ```

-And then execute `bundle install` or install it yourself as `gem install red_amber`.
+And then execute `bundle install` or install them yourself such as `gem install red_amber`.

 ## Docker image and Jupyter Notebook